raspberrychris/paddleboardmaster/content/post/paddle-boarding-vs-kayaking.md

 ## Why do people like Kayaks?

-With a Kayak you do get a certain degree of storage space.

-Most kayaks (but not all) provide considerably more storage than paddleboards.
+With a Kayak you are relatively protected from the water, but while be close to it at the same time.
+Some people may prefer this to a paddleboard where you are not as well protected from the water.

 ## Paddleboarding or Kayaking: Which one is right for you?